DLR-RM/rafcon-task-planner-plugin/examples/restaurant_tutorial/restaurant_tutorial.md

 `RAFCON_PLUGIN_PATH=$RAFCON_PLUGIN_PATH:[RAFCON̙-TASK-PLANNER-PLUGIN̠-REPOSITORY̠-PATH]/source/rafcontpp`

 If you did this successfully, RAFCON should now have an extra menu button called "Plan Task", and a new tab called "PDDL Action" at the right, below the Semantic Data tab.
-RAFCON with loaded RAFCON Task Planner Plugin.
+The image shows RAFCON with the Task Planner Plugin loaded.

 ![Restaurant_example_rtpp_loaded](doc/Rafcon_rtpp_loaded.png "Plugin loaded")

 ## 1.4 Preparing some States
 All in all five States are involved in the process.
-You have to create and store them in a directory of your choice.
+You have to create and store them in a directory of your choice, from now on referenced as [your_folder].

 ### 1.4.1 Eat
 To give Alice the ability to eat her pizza, we have to create the state eat.
 To do soː